-A further specific consideration associated with hydraulic fracturing is the possibility of induced seismicity.
-This has the potential to impact local amenity adversely and can be a significant concern to local communities.
-Although evidence suggests that any earth tremors that could be induced are likely to be of very low magnitude, it will be important to ensure that development which could give rise to induced seismicity is located in areas of suitable geology.
-Proposals should therefore be supported by information which demonstrates the known location of any faults, including any information available as a result of former underground workings in the vicinity, and an assessment of the potential for induced seismicity to occur as a result of the proposed development.
-Operators will be expected to apply the DBEIS traffic light system (see Fig.15) during their operations. seismicity where fracking takes place in areas of former underground coal workings MM54 95 5.150 Add a sentence to the end of paragraph: This should include measures to manage waste gas emissions and include the capture and use of the gas as energy, so as to achieve a green completion where practicable.
-To reflect reference to sustainable waste gas management in hydrocarbon development in Policy M17 4) v) MM55 95 M18 Proposals for hydrocarbon development will be permitted where it can be demonstrated, through the submission of details relating to the a-waste water management plan of waste water, that adequate capacity exists and adequate arrangements can be made for the on-site management or disposal of any returned water and Naturally Occurring Radioactive Materials arising from the development.
+Proposals for hydrocarbon development will be permitted where it can be demonstrated, through the submission of details relating to the a waste water management plan of waste water , that adequate capacity exists and adequate arrangements can be made for the management or disposal of any returned water and Naturally Occurring Radioactive Materials arising from the development.
 Proposals should, where practicable and where a high standard of environmental protection can be demonstrated, provide for on-site management of these wastes through re-use, recycling or treatment.
 Where off-site management or disposal of waste is required, proposals should demonstrate that adequate arrangements can be made for this.
-Where new off-site facilities are proposed in the Plan area for the management or disposal of waste arising from hydrocarbons development, these should be located in accordance with the principles identified in Policies W10 and W11 To provide clarity by referring to there being adequate capacity for the waste

-MM56 96 M18 Additional text to M18 2) i) Clarify position on decommissioning and sub surface restoration and clarify i) Following completion of the operational phase of development, or where text and link with text in para 5.151 wells are to be suspended pending further hydrocarbon development, relating to range of other regulatory notwithstanding the requirements and obligations under any other controls regulatory regimes, any wells will be decommissioned, insofar as this involves the complete removal of any associated surface development, so as to both prevent the risk of any contamination of ground and surface waters and emissions to air and ensure the proper restoration and after-care of the site; MM57 97 5.157 Insert revised text To provide clarity This should include information about the dismantling of equipment and clearance of the site surface , the decommissioning of any wells to prevent the risk of contamination of ground or surface waters or any emissions to air; and how the site surface will be restored As stated above oother regulators also pay a role in ensuring that decommissioned sites would not pose a risk as a result of pollution of ground or sub surface waters or emissions to air.
-MM58 98 New New paragraph to explain that waste water management is subject to other To provide clarity paragraph after regulatory controls and that the LPA will work with those other bodies. existing In applying policy the Authorities will have regard to other regulatory regimes 5.159 and will work effectively with other regulatory bodies as explained in paragraph 5.151.
-MM59 100 M20 Add wording to M20 1) To ensure climate change is taken into account 1) Proposals for surface and underground development for the mining of deep coal will be permitted where all the following criteria are met:
+Where new off-site facilities are proposed in the Plan area for the management or disposal of waste arising from hydrocarbon development, these should be located in accordance with the principles identified in Policies W10 and W11 MM59 96 M18 Additional text to M18 2) i) i) Following completion of the operational phase of development, or where wells are to be suspended pending further hydrocarbon development, notwithstanding the requirements and obligations under any other regulatory regimes, any wells will be decommissioned, insofar as this involves the complete removal of any associated surface development, so as to both prevent the risk of any contamination of ground and surface waters and emissions to air and ensure the proper restoration and after-care of the site; MM60 97 5.157 Insert revised text This should include information about the dismantling of equipment and clearance of the site surface , the decommissioning of any wells to prevent the risk of contamination of ground or surface waters or any emissions to air; and how the site surface will be restored As stated above oother regulators also pay a role in ensuring that decommissioned sites would not pose a risk as a result of pollution of ground or sub surface waters or emissions to air.
+MM61 98 New paragraph after existing 5.159 New paragraph to explain that waste water management is subject to other regulatory controls and that the LPA will work with those other bodies.
+In applying policy the Authorities will have regard to other regulatory regimes and will work effectively with other regulatory bodies as explained in paragraph 5.151.